sysid/tldr/pages/common/cargo.md

               post_test.rs

 - workspaces, containing packages, containing crates, containing multiple source files belonging to different modules.
+- many people use the term "crate" when they actually mean packages.
+This is because each package contains only one library crate that is assoziated with the package.
 - Typically each codebase has only a single workspace, which for small projects often only contains a single package.
 - Each package has its own `Cargo.toml` file.
-- Each package may contain one or zero library crates and multiple binary test and benchmark crates.
+- Each package may contain max ONE library crates and multiple binary test and benchmark crates.
 - Crates have a root module code file and code files included from this.
-- many people use the term "crate" when they actually mean packages.
-This is because each package contains only one library crate that is assoziated with the package.

 ## main.rs, Binaries
 - [Cargo Targets - The Cargo Book](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#binaries)